tkurtbond/tkurtbond.github.io/posts/2021/07/17/install-fontsh-the-simple-approach.rst

    $ install-font.sh Lora-Regular.ttf

-will install the Regular variant of the font, leading you through four prompts, for most of which you just need to take the default.
+will install the Regular variant of the font, leading you through four prompts, for three of which you just need to take the default.

 The only prompt where you need to do something other than accept the default is the prompt for the style.
 For :file:`Lora-Regular` you'd